Lazzadi/folder-sync/README.md

 Latest version of script copies, modifies and deletes all files from Source folder, including those in subfolders.
 However, I still need to create the subfolders in the replica folder, which are not currently created.
 Maybe use recursion on any folder I find??
 Or just call it a feature and move on.

 Other TODO's can be found in the main file

+TODO Make regex applicable regardless of the name of the folder

+TODO: If we have a file in Replica that is not in source, we remove that file from replica

+TODO: maybe sort after last modified date.
+Save last modified date from latest sync iteration in a temp variable and only check until final .